Israeli PM condemns Bucha killings, does not mention Russia | Law-Order

 Israeli PM condemns Bucha killings, does not mention Russia

-The suffering of Ukrainian citizens is immense, and we're doing everything we can to assist," Bennett said during a televised news conference.
-Israel has been restrained in its criticism of Russia during the crisis, citing Bennett's efforts to broker peace between Moscow and Kyiv.
-(Writing by Dan Williams)
+Israeli Prime Minister Naftali Bennett condemned on Tuesday the killing of civilians documented in the Ukrainian town of Bucha but stopped short of accusing Russian forces of responsibility.
+Israel has been restrained in its criticism of Russia during the Ukraine crisis, citing Bennett's efforts to broker peace.

 Israeli Prime Minister Naftali Bennett condemned on Tuesday the killing of civilians documented in the Ukrainian town of Bucha but stopped short of accusing Russian forces of responsibility.